unfoldtoolbox/UnfoldSim.jl/joss_paper/paper.md

 `UnfoldSim.jl` is a Julia package for simulating multivariate time series, with a focus on EEG, especially event-related potentials (ERPs).
 The user provides four ingredients: 1) an experimental design, with both categorical and continuous variables, 2) event basis functions specified via linear or hierarchical models, 3) an inter-event onset distribution, and 4) a noise specification. `UnfoldSim.jl` then simulates continuous EEG signals with potentially overlapping events.
 Multi-channel support via EEG-forward models is available as well. `UnfoldSim.jl` is modular, allowing users to implement custom designs, components, onset distributions or noise types to tailor the package to their needs.
 This allows support even for other modalities, e.g. single-voxel fMRI or pupil dilation signals.

+One can find an example of using `UnfoldSim.jl` to simulate continuous EEG data in the [`UnfoldSim.jl` documentation](https://unfoldtoolbox.github.io/UnfoldSim.jl/stable/generated/tutorials/simulateERP/).

 # Statement of Need
 In our work (e.g. @ehinger2019unfold, @dimigen2021regression), we often analyze data containing (temporally) overlapping events (e.g. stimulus onset and button press, or consecutive eye-fixations), non-linear effects, and complex experimental designs.
 For a multitude of reasons, we often need to simulate such kind of data: Simulated EEG data is useful to test preprocessing and analysis tools, validate statistical methods, illustrate conceptual issues, test toolbox functionalities, and find limitations of traditional analysis workflows.
 For instance, such simulation tools allow for testing the assumptions of new analysis algorithms and testing their robustness against any violation of these assumptions.